m-01101101/udacity-datastructures-algorithms/readme.md

 Eventually you get faster and faster with more abstractions and more intuition around how to build something -- Todd Wolfson

-For a fun illustration, watch this.
+For a fun illustration, watch the video below.
+The point is, there is no room for ambiguity.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/cDA3_5982h8/0.jpg)](https://www.youtube.com/watch?v=cDA3_5982h8)